 NASA relies on the FMFIA requirements and OMB guidance to evaluate and assure the reliability of its internal controls over its financial management systems.
-Thus, the annual assurance of internal controls required by FMFIA and OMB and detailed in NASA's Agency Financial Report covers its quarterly DATA Act submissions.10 Specific control activities related to the DATA Act include reviewing and reconciling data submitted to Treasury's GTAS, from which File A is generated.
+Thus, the annual assurance of internal controls required by FMFIA and OMB and detailed in NASA's Agency Financial Report covers its quarterly DATA Act submissions.
+Decific control activities related to the DATA Act include reviewing and reconciling data submitted to Treasury's GTAS, from which File A is generated.
 NASA also relies on its annual FPDS-NG Verification and Validation process to ensure data accuracy.
-This process, required by the Office of Federal Procurement Policy and conducted by NASA's Office of Procurement, identifies errors between FPDS-NG and NASA contract files and procurement systems.11 Specifically, NASA Centers perform statistically-valid comparisons of FPDS-NG data to procurement systems and contract files twice a year.
+This process, required by the Office of Federal Procurement Policy and conducted by NASA's Office of Procurement, identifies errors between FPDS-NG and NASA contract files and procurement systems.
+NASA Centers perform statistically-valid comparisons of FPDS-NG data to procurement systems and contract files twice a year.
 Twenty-five data elements such as Award Type, Action Date or the date signed, and Place of Performance Zip Code +4, a component of the Primary Place of Performance Address, are verified for accuracy.
-The NASA Office of Procurement Policy and the General Services Administration.
-For FY 2018, NASA reported an overall accuracy rate of 98 percent.12
+The NASA Office of Procurement compiles the Center results and provides a summary report to the Office of Federal Procurement Policy and the General Services Administration.
+For FY 2018, NASA reported an overall accuracy rate of 98 percent.